vitorS01/competitive-programming/README.md

-### Dreaming of a OBI gold
+### Dreaming of an OBI gold
-some pre-written code to save some time :) this will also contain solutions to my favorite problems
+some pre-written code to save some time :) this will also contain solutions of my favorite problems

 TODO:
-- Write iterative Seg 3 and make templates cleaner
+- Write the iterative Seg 3 and make templates cleaner
 - more data structures coming in the future :))))